AlloyTools/org.alloytools.alloy/bin/guidelines.md

 ![Dependency graph](doc/options.png)

-The *relational solver* CVC4 can be chosen from the the options menu. *CVC4 timeout* can also be set there (default is 0.5 minutes).  *CVC4 include scope* specifies whether to translate or ignore the scope constraints in all commands.
-The default is to ignore the scope which is faster.
-For the following example, cvc4 relational solver returns the empty set for signature A when scope is ignored.
+The *relational solver* CVC4 can be chosen from the the options menu.
+**CVC4 timeout** can also be set there (default is 0.5 minutes).
+**CVC4 include scope** specifies whether to translate or ignore the scope constraints in all commands.
+By default the scope is disabled.
+In the following example, cvc4 relational solver returns the empty set for signature A when the scope option is disabled.

 ```cmd
 sig A {}
 run {} for exactly 3 A
 ```
-Scope constraints can be written as cardinality constraints in which case cvc4 relational solver returns the intended result.
+Scope constraints can be written as cardinality constraints.
+The following example is equivalent to the previous one, and cvc4 relational solver returns 3 elements for signature A.

 ```cmd
 sig A {}